WORKSHOP DAY

 Suitable for: This workshop is suitable for individuals at all levels.
 The focus is on effective coordination through conversations, building trust, and managing moods which applies to (project) leaders at all levels.

 This workshop will introduce participants to the Visual Management (VM) Game, a serious game designed to facilitate a deeper understanding of VM principles in construction projects.
 VM is a key strategy in Lean Production that enhances process transparency, communication, and collaboration.
-The workshop will explore conceptual refinements of VM by engaging participants in interactive discussions and gameplay.
-Through this experience, attendees will analyze different VM practices, understand their purposes, and evaluate their effectiveness in improving production systems.
-By participating in the VM Game, practitioners and researchers will gain both theoretical insights and practical knowledge, enabling them to implement more effective VM solutions in real-world construction settings.
-The session will highlight the role of VM in supporting lean principles, fostering continuous improvement, and reducing inefficiencies.
-This hands-on approach ensures an engaging and insightful learning experience, bridging the gap between theory and practice in Visual Management.
+The workshop will explore conceptual refinements of VM by engaging participants in interactive gameplay and structured reflection.
+Drawing on insights from recent field observations of VM practices at construction companies and job sites in Japan, the session will highlight distinctive approaches and compare them with strategies adopted in Latin America and Europe.
+This multicultural perspective will enrich participants’ analysis of VM practices, helping them understand how local contexts influence implementation.
+Through this experience, attendees will evaluate the effectiveness of various VM strategies and gain both theoretical insights and practical knowledge for improving production systems.
+The session emphasizes sustainability, continuous improvement, and collaborative problem-solving — key themes that resonate with the goals of IGLC33 and Expo 2025 Osaka—ensuring an engaging and forward-thinking learning experience.

 Workshop holder